I wanted yesterday to end, but the truth is, I didn’t want it to start. I didn’t want to have to deal with my day.

 I wanted those around me to work from the same page and that wasn’t happening.
 It sounds ideal, we may have a problem and we help ourselves sort the problem out.
 The reality is that life isn’t always as easy as that and we may not always be equipped.

 For that split second I couldn’t focus.
 I wasn’t able to find the motivation.
 I had a psychological wall build up.
 Things began to seem more daunting as the day wore on.
 I wanted to hibernate and ignore the world.

 It’s amazing how the mind builds such powerful associations between places and how we feel in those places.
 Being happy and productive doesn’t change the way we feel, but being frustrated, unhappy and unproductive usually means we begin to associate those feelings with the place where we felt all those things.
-I didn’t want to be where I was.

 I’ve woken up this morning to very different feelings.
 I feel calm again.